Willingness to Pay

 What is its purpose?

 This is an essential 'demand side' indicator assessing the proportion of potential customers who are willing to purchase the promoted product for a certain price (for example, purchase a specific type of a water filter for 4 USD).
+It is a useful measure for assessing the market potential and determining the commercial feasibility of a product or service.

 How to Collect and Analyse the Required Data